 CSH Associate Faculty

-Johannes Jäger is a “natural philosopher”, originally trained as a Drosophila geneticist and modeller of biological regulatory networks.
-He was group leader at the CRG Barcelona, was a fellow of the Wissenschaftskolleg zu Berlin, is the former director of the Konrad Lorenz Institute for Evolution and Cognition Research (KLI) in Klosterneuburg, Austria, and a guest lecturer in evolutionary system biology at the University of Vienna.
-He is also teaching philosophy for scientists at the Centre de Recherches Interdisciplinaires (CRI) in Paris.
+Johannes Jäger is an evolutionary systems biologist and philosopher, originally trained as a Drosophila geneticist and modeller of biological regulatory networks.
+He was a group leader at the CRG Barcelona, a fellow of the Wissenschaftskolleg zu Berlin, and the director of the Konrad Lorenz Institute for Evolution and Cognition Research (KLI) in Klosterneuburg, Austria.
+He is a recurrent guest lecturer in evolutionary system biology at the University of Vienna, and the D’Alembert Research Chair 2020/21 at the Institut d’Études Avancées (IEA) Paris.

-Johannes’ research interests range from the function and evolution of complex regulatory systems, to novelty and innovation in both evolution and academic research.
-Open science advocate.
-Has a flair for projects that combine arts and science.
-Loves teaching and mentoring.
-Develops transdisciplinary workshops with unusual formats that focus on collaboration and sharing of information between researchers from different fields.
+Johannes’ research interests are (the evolution of) complex regulatory systems, organismic agency, and innovation in evolution as well as academic research.
+He is an advocate of “open science.”
+Some of his projects combine arts and science.
+He also develops transdisciplinary workshops with unusual formats that focus on collaboration and sharing of information between researchers from different fields.